lasse-b-w/ELV_LED_Clock_KLU_2001/README.md

 [Kreis-LED-Uhr.pdf](https://github.com/user-attachments/files/20258449/Kreis-LED-Uhr.pdf)

 Arduino Nano Clone v3.0 for basic stuff and multiplexing the leds.\
-ESP8266-01 with AT-Firmware (2018) for updating via NTP-Server.
+ESP8266-01 with AT-Firmware (2018) for updating via NTP-Server.\
+For programming i used VSCode with PlatformIO

 Implemented:
 - changing display for date (year and day+month)\